 |Status||The event status, that is, whether the event is valid for conversion.
 If the event is in paused status, the conversion for this event will be rejected.|

 |Need Approval||Once setting will require each conversion for the event to be approved.|

 |Private Event||Enable this setting will track revenue of event only, affiliate will not have the access to private event, custom affiliate payouts can not be set nor can 3rd party affiliate postback be placed.|

 |Allow Multiple||Enable this setting will allow multiple conversions to be recorded per user for only one click id.|

 |End Point||Enable this setting will close the active click session when the event is converted.|

-After creating a new event to the Offer, you need to select the new event in the Event Postback, and a Postback URL will be generated for you to send to your advertisers.
+After creating a new event to the Offer, you need to select the new event in the Event Postback, and a Postback URL will be generated.
 Each event has its own Postback URL.

 You can integrate event_id as your event parameter.

 Or tick "Event Token" and integrate event_token as your event parameter.